jnozzi/cocoadev.com/markdown/QuittingWhileASheetIsBeingDisplayed.md

 Step 4) Add the following code to your document class:

-- (General/IBAction)terminate:(id)dummy
+- (IBAction)terminate:(id)dummy
 {
-   General/[[NSApp orderedDocuments] makeObjectsPerformSelector:@selector(closeMyCustomSheet:) withObject:nil];
+   [[NSApp orderedDocuments] makeObjectsPerformSelector:@selector(closeMyCustomSheet:) withObject:nil];
-   General/[NSApp terminate:dummy];
+   [NSApp terminate:dummy];
 }

-   This implementation of -terminate: closes all instances of your custom sheet that may be currently displayed and then sends the terminate: message to the application's single General/NSApplication instance just like the Quit menu item used to do before you rewired it.
+   This implementation of -terminate: closes all instances of your custom sheet that may be currently displayed and then sends the terminate: message to the application's single NSApplication instance just like the Quit menu item used to do before you rewired it.

    Now, when you quit the application, any visible custom sheets are automatically closed.
 The application then prompts you to save any unsaved documents.